chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **What would you like to brag about?**

-Cathy is the developer behind the [Expunge.io](http://www.expunge.io) project - a youth-led project that help people expunge their juvenile record.
-This is Cathy’s second year as a Summit Speaker.
-Last year she talked about her work on Expunge.io:
+This is Cathy’s second year speaking at the summit - last year she talked about [her work on Expunge.io](https://youtu.be/CerCresA9mo).

-<iframe width="100%" height="500" src="https://www.youtube.com/embed/CerCresA9mo" frameborder="0" allowfullscreen></iframe>

 **What's your favorite Chicago food?**

-Cathy's favorite Chicago dish is Mario's Italian Lemonade!
+Cathy's least favorite Chicago food is deep dish "pizza" & her favorite is Mario's Italian Lemonade.

 ## [Demond Drummer](https://www.twitter.com/citizendrummer)